-A native Californian, proud Philadelphian and mother to Katherine, age 20 and Margaret, age 16, Dr. Horvat currently serves at Senior Vice Provost for Faculty Affairs at Drexel University.
+A native Californian, proud Philadelphian and mother to Katherine and Margaret, Dr. Horvat currently serves at Senior Vice Provost for Faculty Affairs at Drexel University.
 She is an avid oarswoman continuing to row competitively as a Masters rower in local and regional regattas and enjoys all aspects of food, especially cooking and eating.